Test Day Procedures and Tips

 - Your coach will decide which test your child is prepared for and will advise you when a test is being put into a test day

-Each child will progress at his/her own pace, so this is a very individual matter.
+Each child will progress at his/her own pace.
 When your coach feels that your child is ready to test, they will notify you of the upcoming test days.
-PLEASE LET YOUR COACH KNOW IF YOU WILL NOT BE AVAILABLE ON THAT DATE.
-Coaches have to submit a tentative test list up to 4 weeks in advance, and final decisions are due 2 weeks before the test.
-After this point, a test that is not complete is considered an automatic “RETRY” and you will be charged the fee for the test.
+Please let your coach know if you will not be available on that date.
+Coaches submit a tentative test list four weeks in advance, and final decisions must be submitted to the Test Chair two weeks before the test.
+After this point, a test that is not complete is considered an automatic “retry” and you will be charged the test fee.

-If your skater decides to skate for more than recreational your coach will start teaching them the other disciplines of skating.
-The coach will start teaching them the first dance, the Dutch Waltz.
-The coach skates along beside the skater and they learn the steps to the dance.
-When they feel the skater knows the dance well enough they will submit it for a test day.
-Test days are held in each skating school (Fall, Winter, Spring and Summer).
-An evaluator comes to observe the coach and skater move around the ice to music.
+If your skater decides to skate beyond the recreational level, your coach will start teaching the various disciplines of skating.
+In Dance, the coach will begin teaching the Dutch Waltz, skating alongside the skater as they learn the steps.
+When they feel the skater adequately knows the dance, they will submit it for a Test Day.
+These are held in each skating school (Fall, Winter, Spring and Summer).
+An evaluator observes the coach and skater move around the ice to music.
 If the skater proves that he/she knows the dance, then the evaluator will pass the skater.

-A final test schedule is then done and posted on the Club Bulletin Board for the skaters to see what time they are testing at.
+A final test schedule is posted on the Club Bulletin Board for the skaters to see what time they are testing at.
 Please check for your name and tests you are trying.
-Any discrepancies should be brought to your coach and the test chair.
-Skaters are to arrive at the test day 1 hour prior to testing as sometimes the tests move along fairly quickly and the skater should be prepared.
+Any discrepancies should be brought to your coach and the Test Chair.
+Skaters are to arrive 1 hour prior to testing, in case the day is running ahead of schedule.

 - The schedule may include a time which may require your child to miss school.

-- The test day may need to be changed to another day, or include sessions due to the availability of evaluators, ice availability or quantity of tests.
+- The test day may need to be changed to another day, or include sessions based on the availability of evaluators, ice availability, or quantity of tests.

 - Check your appearance.
 Hair should be neat.
 For female skaters, it is best to tie it back or put it up.
 This helps the judge to assess your posture as well as presents a tidy appearance.
 Ensure that your skates and laces are clean and tidy.
 Female skaters should wear a dress with tights.
 Male skaters should wear dress pants.
 Gloves and sweaters may be worn for warm-up, but should be removed for the test.